fBosch/react-workshop/presentation.md

 ---
 # Components

-In React, components are simply functions that return a react element (JSX).
-Components must be pure — which means that they must not modify the `props` that they are passed or rely on external state that is not passed through `props`.
+In React, components are simply functions that take `props` and returns a react element (JSX).

+"React elements are immutable.
+Once you create an element, you can’t change its children or attributes.
+An element is like a single frame in a movie: it represents the UI at a certain point in time."

+With React all you need to know is how to make and compose components, there are no other concepts in terms of functionality (like other frameworks with directives etc.)

 There is two ways to write a React component:
+___

 🤖 Dumb Components

 — are simple functions that take input (`props`) and returns JSX.
 They are stateless, primarily presentational and are often used as small UI parts that are composed together in smart components.
 ___
 🧠 Smart Components

 — are, typically, class based functions that contain application state and can trigger re-render upon state change.
 These are commonly where you would make fetch requests and other logic that is not view specific.

 ---